NPM Borrin Foundation Raumati Legal Research Internship Award Project: Tikanga and Te Tiriti –transforming law and policy in Aotearoa

-The 2022/2023 Borrin Foundation- Ngā Pae o te Māramatanga Legal Research Internship will analyse case law and legislation to explore the transformative recognition of tikanga Māori and Te Tiriti o Waitangi in law and policy in Aotearoa New Zealand.
+The 2022/2023 Borrin Foundation- Ngā Pae o te Māramatanga Legal Research Internship analysed case law and legislation to explore the transformative recognition of tikanga Māori and Te Tiriti o Waitangi in law and policy in Aotearoa New Zealand.
 Tikanga is being increasingly integrated into legislation and into our common law through decisions of the courts.

-The interns will be guided by Associate Professor Linda Te Aho, an experienced supervisor of tikanga-focused student research and other members of Te Hunga Rōia Māori.
+The interns were guided by Associate Professor Linda Te Aho, an experienced supervisor of tikanga-focused student research and other members of Te Hunga Rōia Māori.
 The internship research also connects with a broader project led by Associate Professor Linda Te Aho, titled E rua ngaa marae, kotahi te iwi, A history of Ngaati Koroki Kahukura.
 The broader project is funded by Ngā Pae o te Māramatanga and the Judith Binney Trust.
-The project will give voice to iwi and hapū to share stories and mātauranga, including stories and negotiations experience in relation to the Waikato River Settlements, from which emerged the concept of Te Mana o te Awa, the inclusion of Te Mana o te Wai in National Planning Statements, and more recently Te Oranga o te Taiao.
+The project gave voice to iwi and hapū to share stories and mātauranga, including stories and negotiations experience in relation to the Waikato River Settlements, from which emerged the concept of Te Mana o te Awa, the inclusion of Te Mana o te Wai in National Planning Statements, and more recently Te Oranga o te Taiao.